Today we’re introducing the Superficial API — our first product milestone on the path to reliable artificial intelligence.

 Superficial removes this barrier.
 By pairing neural flexibility with symbolic structure, it establishes a general-purpose verification layer that can adapt dynamically to unpredictable, open-world inputs — without sacrificing determinism or auditability.

-We’re opening preview access to the Superficial App and beta access to the Superficial API for selected teams and individuals.
+We’re opening early access to the Superficial API for selected teams and individuals.

-Visit www.superficial.app to try it out or email us at contact@superficial.org to request access to the API.
+Reach out to us at contact@superficial.org to request access to the API.

 We believe that the future of AI doesn’t require choosing between capability and reliability.
 With the right infrastructure, we can build systems that are both.
-The Superficial App and API are our first step on this path.
+The Superficial API is our first step on this path.